 As a MEMP student, you'll choose one of 11 technical concentrations and design an individualized curriculum to ground yourself in the foundations of that discipline.
 You'll study medical sciences alongside MD students and become fluent in the language and culture of medicine through structured clinical experiences.
-You'll select a research project from among laboratories at MIT, Harvard, and local hospitals, then tackle important questions through the multiple lenses of your technical discipline and your medical training.
-As a result, you will learn how to ask better questions, identify promising research areas, and translate research findings into real-world medical practice.
+You'll select a research project from among laboratories at MIT, Harvard, affiliated hospitals and research institutes, then tackle important questions through the multiple lenses of your technical discipline and your medical training.
+As a result, you will learn how to ask better questions, identify promising research areas, and translate research findings into realworld medical practice.